 However, it’s worth noting at this point that many other debt solutions can also affect your credit rating, which may make a fall in your credit score unavoidable.

-Credit card debt solution myth two: You must pay a debt agency to settle your credit card debt
+Myth Two: You must pay a debt agency to settle your credit card debt

 There are many options of debt solutions for dealing with your credit card debt, one of which involves using a debt agency.
 While some unscrupulous businesses present false information for convincing you that there’s no other option, the fact is that there’s never a situation where you must use a debt agency.
 That said, there are multiple benefits of debt intermediaries, such as there being able to advise you on your options from a debt expert’s viewpoint and negotiating with your credit card company on your behalf.

-Credit card debt solution myth three: You should focus on paying your credit card over your other debts
+Myth Three: You should focus on paying your credit card over your other debts

 Credit card debt is not a ‘priority debt’.
 If you have debts that fall into any of the following categories, with only a limited amount of money to be used on your repayments, you should pay these first and foremost (but you should regularly update all creditors as to your circumstances):